-While drawing up plans for a harbour (which came to nothing), Hastings Council also set up a committee in 1837 to try to “enquire into the circumstances of Rock Fair, with a view to it being abolished or to render it more useful and profitable to the town without interfering with rational amusements.”8
+While drawing up plans for a harbour (which came to nothing), Hastings Council also set up a committee in 1837 to “enquire into the circumstances of Rock Fair, with a view to it being abolished or to render it more useful and profitable to the town without interfering with rational amusements.”[ii]

 With better incomes, the fishermen and the other working class people living in the boom-towns of Hastings and St Leonards spent more of their new money at the Rock Fair on the proletarian pleasures of gambling and alcohol.
 But the large crowds of merrymakers were increasingly distasteful to the new generation of middle-class Victorian abstainers and shopkeepers.

-The Council’s problems with the fair came to a head in the late 1840s when the Hastings area railway system was being built, and 3,000 hard-working and hard-drinking navvies moved into the town.
+The Council’s problems with the Fair came to a head in the late 1840s when the Hastings area railway system was being built, and 3,000 hard-working and hard-drinking navvies moved into the town.
 The Fair had remained in the Priory Farm area for many years, but was forced to move out because of the siting of the railway station there.
 In 1850 the Fair was reported as moving onto the top of White Rock, between today’s White Rock Gardens and Cambridge Road, part of Wastel Brisco’s large estate.

-The “annual saturnalia” of the Fair on White Rock in 1852 had police constables in private clothes in attendance, on the lookout for gambling, which the mayor had ruled unlawful.10
+The “annual saturnalia” of the Fair on White Rock in 1852 had constables in private clothes in attendance, on the lookout for gambling, which the mayor had ruled unlawful.[vi]

-Thomas Brett reported that in 1858 “it was hoped that this degenerated fair had died out for the want of a place to hold it.”11 The News said “The fair had gotten to be neither useful nor ornamental, but simply a rendezvous for the dissipated and vicious.”12
+Brett said that in 1858 “it was hoped that this degenerated Fair had died out for the want of a place to hold it.”[viii]
+The News said “The Fair had gotten to be neither useful nor ornamental, but simply a rendezvous for the dissipated and vicious.”[ix]

-But the fair lived on, and in July 1860 the local magistrates discussed “this abomination”, and whether it could be prosecuted for some offence relating to the sale of alcohol.13 The law was unclear, however, so the fair proceeded as usual that year.
-Twelve months later, in July 1861, the magistrates took a harder line, issuing a notice that all parties selling “excisable liquors” at the “illegal fair” would be prosecuted.14 But the fair promoters ignored the notice, claiming they had received the sanction of the excise authorities.
-That was not true, however, and after the fair took place the Board of Inland Revenue threatened to take proceedings – but it was too late to find the offenders.
+But the Fair lived on, and in July 1860 the local magistrates discussed “this abomination”, and whether it could be prosecuted for some offence relating to the sale of alcohol.[x]
+The law was unclear, however, so the Fair proceeded as usual that year.
+Twelve months later, in July 1861, the magistrates took a harder line, issuing a notice that all parties selling “excisable liquors” at the “illegal fair” would be prosecuted.[xi]
+But the Fair promoters ignored the notice, claiming they had received the sanction of the excise authorities.
+That was not true, however, and after the Fair took place the Board of Inland Revenue threatened to take proceedings – but it was too late to find the offenders.

 The Rock Fair’s Two Obituaries

-The Hastings News in July 1861 thought that the Rock Fair would be permanently suppressed by the magistrates’ liquor notice, so on the first day of the fair, 26 July, the newspaper’s editor published what he hoped would be the fair’s obituary.
-But his hopes were dashed, for the fair survived until 1864, probably its last year.
-In 1865 Mr Whyatt refused the use of his land for the fair, probably because of the large amount of house-building then taking place in that area.
+The Hastings News in July 1861 had thought that the Rock Fair would be permanently suppressed by the magistrates’ liquor notice, so on the first day of the Fair, 26 July, the newspaper’s editor published what he hoped would be the Fair’s obituary.
+But his hopes were dashed, for the Fair survived until 1864, probably its last year.
+In 1865 Mr Whyatt refused the use of his land for the Fair, probably because of the large amount of house-building then taking place in that area.
 So in July 1865 the News could publish its second death notice of the Rock Fair.

 The premature 1861 obituary highlighted just how unhappy the virtuous middle class Victorians, who once supported the Rock Fair, had become with it.
-The News said:
+The News said in 1861: